Stagewise Reinforcement Learning and the Geometry of the Regret Landscape: Empirical Results

 \subsubsection{Model}

-The architecture of the model directly follows that used for \cite{Misgen}, which itself is a modified version of the \emph{Large} architecture described in \cite{IMPALA}: A convolutional network with 15 convolutional layers, but the LSTM that normally follows is replaced by a simple feedforward network that takes both the output from the convolutional block, and a one-hot encoding of the previous action.
-Full details of the architecture are given in \cite{IMPALA}.
+The architecture of the model directly follows that used for \citet{Misgen}, which itself is a modified version of the \emph{Large} architecture described in \citet{IMPALA}: A convolutional network with 15 convolutional layers, but the LSTM that normally follows is replaced by a simple feedforward network that takes the output from the convolutional block.
+Full details of the architecture are given in \citet{IMPALA}.

-Note that the inclusion of the previous action makes the model Markovian as a function of a state and previous action pair, $a_t \sim \pi(\cdot | s_t, a_{t-1})$.

 The model itself is trained using standard vanilla REINFORCE with no baseline.
 A batch of levels is sampled from the environmental distribution $\Lambda_\alpha$, for which a trajectory for each is generated via interaction with the model.
 Actions are sampled on-distribution from the output of the model.
 The policy is then updated from the sampled trajectories using the gradient estimator